 Create and Download Themes

-Telegram now offers you a bunch of options to customize the app’s interface, including the ability to change the color of each graphical user interface (GUI) element.
-You can do this by going to Settings >> Chat Settings >> Theme.
+Telegram now offers you many options to customize the app’s interface, including the ability to change the color of each graphical user interface (GUI) element.
+You can do this by visiting Settings >> Chat Settings >> Theme.

-The Telegram also supports the option to download themes created by other users.
+Telegram also supports the option to download themes created by other users.
 You can search for channels that are dedicated to themes and install a theme created by other users.

 Auto Night Mode